 - Are graduate level courses

 - Were completed at an accredited college or university

 Graduate courses counted toward a degree received elsewhere may not be transferred into a degree at the University of Delaware.
 Credits from institutions outside of the United States are generally not transferable to the University of Delaware.

-Admission to the Bioinformatics program does not automatically entitle an applicant to financial aid.
+Admission to the Bioinformatics Data Science program does not automatically entitle an applicant to financial aid.
 Aid is awarded on a competitive basis from the pool of admitted applicants.
 Interested students should check the Graduate College for the most current opportunities.
 Generally speaking, most of the financial aid awards are made to PhD students and occasionally to strong MS students.
+Admission to the master’s program is not accompanied by financial aid and students are expected to secure their own financial support.
+There are very limited opportunities for department positions such as research and teaching assistantships once beginning the program and upon completion of the Bioinformatics Data Science core courses.
 The University of Delaware’s policies apply to all forms of financial aid.
 Please refer to the University Policies for Graduate Funding.